PUBGReddit/UGC/docs/Devices.md

 ## Device List

-Below a list of all current devices available in UGC
+Below a list of all current devices available in UGC.
+> [!NOTE]Detail pages are currently still a work-in-progress

 | Device Icon | Device Name          | Description |
 |-------------|----------------------|-------------|